SAP/kafka-connect-sap/README.md

     * `queryMode` - This setting can be used to specify the query mode in which data should be fetched from SAP DB table.
 Default is `table`.
 And supported values are `table, query ( to support sql queries )`.
 When using `queryMode: query` it is also required to have `query` parameter defined.
 This query parameter needs to be prepended by TopicName.
 If the `incrementing.column.name` property is used together to constrain the result, then it can be omitted from its where clause.

+    * `batch.max.rows` - Max rows to include in a single batch call.
+Should be an integer.
+Default is `100`.

     * `{topic}.table.name` - This setting allows specifying the SAP DB table name where the data needs to be read from.
 Should be a `String`.
 Must be compatible to SAP DB Table name like `"SCHEMA"."TABLE"`.